yvonshong/Waseda/Computational_Intelligence/Neural_Network.md

 In summary, we can conclude the six features of M-P Model:

 1. Each neuron is a information processing unit with multi inputs and a single output.
-1. The pulses of nueron are composed of excitatory and inhibitory pulse.
+1. The pulses of neuron are composed of excitatory and inhibitory pulse.
 1. Neurons have the characteristics of spatial integration and threshold.
-1. There is a fixed delay between the input and the output of nuerons, which depends on the delay of synaptic.
+1. There is a fixed delay between the input and the output of neurons, which depends on the delay of synaptic.
 1. Ignore the time integration and the refractory period.
     $\chi_0=-1$ , $w_{0j}=T_j$ , so $ -T_j =\chi_0w_{0j}$
 1. Neurons themselves are time invariant, and their synaptic delay and synaptic strength are constant.